Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

-Hi 👋🏿 My name is Apia Okorafor, Former Programmer for team 1082R, now Computer Science Student at the University of Texas at Austin.
-This is my code and explanation for my implementation of Monte Carlo Localization in Vexcode Pro V5.
+**Hi 👋🏿 My name is Apia Okorafor, Former Programmer for team 1082R, now Computer Science Student at the University of Texas at Austin.
+This is my code and explanation for my implementation of Monte Carlo Localization in Vexcode Pro V5.**

+---
 Monte Carlo Localization can be highly useful for improving the robustness and accuracy of the robot’s position tracking, especially in environments with uncertainty or complex features.
 Since VEX robots often operate in known environments, MCL allows the robot to maintain accurate localization by sampling multiple points of its position and refining them based on data from the distance sensors.

 ### DISCLAIMERS!!!